AmsterdamFurnitureLab/afl-gatsby/README.md

 * Runs on Netlify

 ### Todo:

+#### Code
 * Markdown files do not have proper internationalized routing.
 See [this issue](https://stackoverflow.com/questions/60691650/adjust-slug-routing-using-gatsby-plugin-intl) on stackoverflow.
-* Homepictures are dynamic, but therefor lag.
+* Homepictures are dynamic, but therefor lag (y/n?)
+* On mobile: clicking already selected route should fold menu.

+#### Content
-* Content / translation needs to edited.
+* Overall: Content / translation needs to edited.
+* Photos lacking resolution:
+    - inspiration
+    - bench no.1

 ### Current Netlify link